 The most obvious benefits of this possible mutation so far have been an increase in natural intelligence, improved combinatorial thinking, overall numeracy, and my emergent visuospatial skills.
 I have a new found ability to look at problems, situations or opportunities from an additional perspective.
 I can literally step outside my mind and view my decision-making process.
 It’s almost like a guiding force is helping with my reasoning skills.

 In a nutshell my, “I See Gravitational Waves Hypothesis” states that my Upsight is the result of a cellular mutation in the photosensitive retinal ganglion cells.
 The mutation affects these cells as well as the suprachiasmatic nucleus and perhaps even the entire Hypothalamus.

 I believe the first observable and measurable display of this mutation is my ability to see gravitational waves leading to the benefits in thinking and reasoning that I mentioned above.
 While we may not yet have the technology to measure whether an eye is picking up gravitational waves directly, we do have the technology to see what areas of the brain are active during dreaming, visuospatial thinking and reasoning skills.
 MRI’s. fMRI’s, EEG’s, Eye tracking tools, etc.

-I’ll be traveling to San Francisco in early 2019 to begin research with the Smith-Kettlewell Eye Research Institute.
+I’ll be traveling to San Francisco in late 2019 to begin research with the Smith-Kettlewell Eye Research Institute.
 We are developing a series of tests to study Upsight, my visuospatial superpower.
 The first step in what I hope will ultimately prove this hypothesis.
 And if I’m wrong?
 So what.
 Maybe it’s Dark Matter.
 Either way, it’s cool as shit, and I feel lucky to have this gift.